 It’s effective for both purposes, but is it safe?
 Can it cause lasting changes to your eyes?
 The answer to both questions, according to ophthalmologist Julian Perry, MD, is yes.

 “You must remember to follow the administration instructions as specified if you want to lower the risk of any side effects,” he says.
-“If you use it properly, you’re exposing the eye to only 5 percent of the drug as compared to the eye drop method used to treat glaucoma.”
+“If you use it properly, you’re exposing the eye to only 5% of the drug as compared to the eye drop method used to treat glaucoma.”

-In an eyelash grower, bimatoprost’s function and effects are slightly different.
+In an eyelash grower however, bimatoprost’s function and effects are slightly different.

 How an eyelash grower works